dharmdevchai/itspace/README.md

 # itspace
-It is commercial website have using HTML, CSS and JavaScript as Front end , php as Backend and MYSQL as Database.
-If you want to have access to complete details contact.
+It is commercial website built using HTML, CSS and JavaScript as Frontend, php as Backend and MYSQL as Database.
+It's just a Sample if you want to have a access.
+I'm with you, you can have q contact to me freely.
+Name: Dharmdev Chai
+Gmail: dharmdevchai1st@gmail.com
+WhatsApp Number: +977-9817535102 ( Nepal)